overliner/ocash-mining-pool/README.md

 > **BEWARE: You should understand how this pool setup works!
 It involves manipulation with
 > your pool's private key and password to it so it is crucial to configure it in a secure way.
 > Default setup provides a secure configuration but if you change things, you can end up with
-> your oCash node being open to the internet and accepting transactions from you pool's address**
+> your ōCash node being open to the internet and accepting transactions from you pool's address**

 This template is for setting up a simple ōCash mining pool.
-It uses a docker-compose to run all needed components, stores all persistent data in docker volumes (ocash chain, pool database, DAGs...), so containers can be removed, changed, rebuilt and rerun and until you delete these volumes, no data is lost.
+It uses a docker-compose to run all needed components, stores all persistent data in docker volumes (ōCash chain, pool database, DAGs...), so containers can be removed, changed, rebuilt and rerun and until you delete these volumes, no data is lost.